gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/translation-how-to.md

 There are various standard parsers available (although not all may be available on a default stroom build) to cover the majority of standard source formats such as CSV, TSV, CSV with header row and XML fragments.

 The language used within the parser is defined within an XML schema located at `XML Schemas / data-splitter / data-splitter v3.0` within the tree browser.
+The data splitter schema may have been provided as part of the core schemas content pack.
+It is not present in a vanilla stroom.
 The language can be quite complex so if non-standard format logs are being parsed, it may be worth speaking to your stroom sysadmin team to at least get an initial parser configured for your data.

 Stroom also has a built-in parser for JSON fragments.
-This can be set either by using the _combinedParser_ and setting the `type` property to JSON or preferably by just using the _jsonParser_.
+This can be set either by using the {{< pipe-elm "combinedParser" >}} and setting the `type` property to JSON or preferably by just using the {{< pipe-elm "jsonParser" >}}.

 The parser has several minor limitations.
 The most significant is that it's unable to deal with records that are interleaved.